What can a property owner dispute?

 How a dispute is managed

-Categorisation: When a categorisation dispute is raised, the council will first complete an internal technical review about the decision and will provide a response as soon as possible.
+Categorisation: When you raise a category dispute, the council will complete an internal technical review about the decision and provide a response as soon as possible.

 Valuation: If the homeowner is unhappy with the market valuation (as at 26 January 2023) they have the opportunity to provide another valuation from a registered valuer for consideration by Auckland Council.